coingate/woocommerce-plugin/readme.txt

 == Description ==

+Accept cryptocurrency payments in your store with the CoinGate module - a fully automated payment processing and invoicing solution for online stores.

-The easiest and quickest way to accept Bitcoin, Litecoin, Ethereum, Doge and other cryptocurrencies.
-Receive payouts in Bitcoin and other cryptocurrencies, Euros or U.S. Dollars without exchange rate volatility risk!
-Made by CoinGate.com
+Receive payouts in Bitcoin and other cryptocurrencies, Euros, GBP and USD without exchange rate volatility risk!

 ***COINGATE CRYPTOCURRENCY PAYMENT GATEWAY FOR WOOCOMMERCE***